gdaolewe/gea/android/README.md

 `android update test-project -m ../Gea -p GeaTest`

-Before building, start the emulator: `emulator "<emulator-name>"` On 64-bit Linux, you may have to install ia32-libs to run the emulator and build.
-On Ubuntu: `apt-get install ia32-libs`
+Before building, start the emulator: `emulator "<emulator-name>"`

 To build, `cd [Gea project root]/android/Gea` and run `ant clean debug`